aukeschaap/backend/Architecture.md

 ## Overview

 This document describes the complete architecture for a secure, modular, and extensible backend system running on a single server using [k3s](https://k3s.io/).
-The system is composed of various pods for authentication, routing, administrative control, background jobs, and monitoring.
+The system is composed of various pods for authentication, routing, administrative control, background jobs, persistent logging, and monitoring.
 It supports multiple environments (production, nightly testing, and development) for safe and flexible deployment.

 ---